GeekTrainer/learn-django/Module1/Module1_Unit2.md

 [1]: https://git-scm.com/downloads "Git website downloads"
 [2]: https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository "Clone GutHub repository"

 For this module in the learning path we will be going through the steps to install the Django framework, creating a Django project, and then finish by creating a **"Hello, world!"** app.
-This module does cover all of the steps to create the project and app, but you do have the option to download the solution files from GitHub.
+This module covers all of the steps to create the project and app, but you do have the option to download the solution files from GitHub.

 ## Installing Git